Thillu Mullu: Production

-In June 1980, it was announced that Rajinikanth and Madhavi would star in the Tamil remake of the Hindi film Gol Maal, with K. Balachander directing.
+In 1979, K. Balachander began developing a Tamil remake of the Hindi film Gol Maal, released earlier the same year.
+By June 1980, Rajinikanth and Madhavi were confirmed to star in the still untitled remake.
 The film, which would later be titled Thillu Mullu, was Rajinikanth's first full-length comedy film.
 He initially doubted whether he would be able to pull off a comedy film, and instead suggested that Balachander consider an established comedian like Nagesh; Balachander refused since he wanted a hero, not a comedian, and Balachander assured that he would guide him through the process.
 Rajinikanth hoped that people, who considered him to be made for "rough roles", would change their perspective after seeing the film; he accepted the film due to Balachander's suggestion that he should do try to break the stereotyped action hero mould for which he was known at the time.
 Rajinikanth was initially reluctant to shave his moustache to portray his character, given the success he had with it but ultimately did so, making Thillu Mullu the first film which featured him without one.
 It was also Rajinikanth and Balachander's last film together.

 Thengai Srinivasan was recruited to play Sriramachandramurthy.
 Balachander recalled, "Normally I try to get all actors to modulate the dialogue in a particular manner but for this character I wanted Thengai to do it in his style, so instead of teaching him, I asked him how he would like to do the scene and then developed on it.
 I wanted him to play it as a character and not as a comedian for I felt that the humour would come out on its own through his unique body language and dialogue delivery".
 Nagesh appeared as himself.
 Viji Chandrasekhar made her acting debut with this film, playing the sister of Chandran.
 The character is a skater, and Balachander cast her as such after noticing her carrying roller skates.
 At Balachander's insistence, Kamal Haasan made a cameo appearance as Charuhasan, an actor posing as a lawyer in the climax of the film.
 During the film's shooting, Rajinikanth met his future wife Latha, then a student of Ethiraj College for Women, who went to interview him for her college magazine.
 Some scenes were also shot at Janaki's house at Cenotaph Road.

 The screenplay was written by Visu, with Ananthu assisting.
-B. S. Lokanath and N. R. Kittu were recruited as cinematographer and editor respectively.
+B. S. Lokanath and N. R. Kittu served as cinematographer and editor respectively.
 The film was produced by P. R. Govindarajan and J. Duraisamy under Kalakendra Movies.